flukejones/room4doom/README.md

 The code will dramatically change pver time.

+# 30/06/2024

+1. Visplanes have been nuked.
+This gives quite a large speedup but is still not optimal due to extra math and nested array lookup
+2. Demo playback was added.
+You will see the effects of the gameplay being in `f32` instead of fixedpoint.
+3. The rendering is all `f32`.
+And it is a separate crate, so changing gameplay to fixedpoint would mean only a play position conversion for rendering, and rendering stays `f32`.

+I may convert gameplay to fixedpoint..
+I'm not sure.
+It'll be a huge amount of work and I'd have to add the tan/sin/cos tables or convert between radians and fixedpoint manually.
+Considering how little the gameplay actually does I can likely take some shortcuts.

 ## Goals

 - To retain the classic Doom look with a software renderer